I had a conversation with one of our senior engineers recently. They were frustrated about the number of meetings on their calendar.

 reliably owns the end-to-end design, development and rollout for entire initiatives.

-This means thinking through risks before you write a single line of code.
-There is a phrase in our documentation: “mountains are small from far away”.
-A junior developer might just start typing.
-A senior knows that big projects hide unexpected problems.
+Thinking through risks before you write a line of code.
+There’s a phrase in our documentation: “mountains are small from far away”.
+A junior developer starts typing.
+A senior knows that big projects hide problems you haven’t seen yet.
 You plan for them.
-You also work with Product Managers to discuss trade-offs.
-If a feature is too complex for the value it brings, a senior engineer speaks up and proposes a simpler alternative.

 The “coder in the corner” is a trap

-Hoarding work is not a senior behavior.
-If you build a complex system but no one else on the team understands it, you haven’t helped us.
-You have created a bottleneck.
 A real senior engineer leaves a trail.
 You write documentation.
 You leave comments on your tickets so the rest of the squad knows the status.
 You communicate.
-Our Senior ladder expects you to

 divide projects so that they are addressable by multiple developers.

-Communication is the Work
+Communication is the work

 get cross-team buy-in for solutions.

 You cannot build consensus or champion a new architecture if you refuse to talk to people.
-We want you to have focused time to code.
-But hiding from the team to write code in a vacuum damages the product.

 The multiplier effect